supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 - Exercise 1 - Create a security group and add a user
 - Exercise 2 - Create a Microsoft 365 group in Microsoft Entra ID
-- Exercise 3 - Creating a dynamic group with all users as members
+- Exercise 3 - Create a dynamic group with all users as members

 #### Estimated time: 25 minutes